 Sino Finnish Challenge had its third Co-Creation workshop in Guangdong University of Technology, in Guangzhou.
-Approximately 70 students partake the workshop to look into how to combine the research level of design and innovation and businesses for value creation.
+More than 70 students participated in the workshop to look into how to combine the research level of design and innovation and businesses for value creation.

 Combining University Ecosystems and business life for more value

 The workshop’s focus was on the type of value that can be created from research results.
 Mr. Matti M. Hämäläinen from Radical Design Week Association and Aalto Design Factory gave an introduction to what University Ecosystems are, and presented directions for discovering new ways to produce value from them.
 Contributing to this, Mr. Peter Tapio from CERN introduced the participants to the process of Business Thinking to support attendees in their concept development.
 The process of it is based on identifying different types of value that can emerge during the use of a product or a service.